j-kelm/lsy_drone_racing/README.md

 The files from [diffusion_policy](https://github.com/real-stanford/diffusion_policy) are in `/diffusion_policy`, except for `/train.py` used to train the diffusion policy.
 It should be possible to move the file in theory, but `hydra` is very picky about folder structure.

 Otherwise, this repo follows the structure of the two subrepos.
 Most additions are in `/lsy_drone_racing/control/`.

+Scripts for generating training data are located in `/scripts/data`.

+### Additional information
+- There are further readmes in the folders specifying the file formats for e.g. training data
+- All files should be run using the `-O` interpreter option during deployment

+**_!Everything below this point is the default lsy_drone_racing README!_**

 ## Documentation
 To get you started with the drone racing project, you can head over to our [documentation page](https://lsy-drone-racing.readthedocs.io/en/latest/getting_started/general.html).